databricks/terraform-provider-databricks/docs/resources/aws_s3_mount.md

 # databricks_aws_s3_mount Resource

-**This resource has evolving API, which may change in future versions of provider.**
+-> **Note** This resource has evolving API, which may change in future versions of provider.

 This resource will mount your S3 bucket on `dbfs:/mnt/yourname`.
-It is important to understand that this will start up the cluster if the cluster is terminated.
+It is important to understand that this will start up the [cluster](cluster.md) if the cluster is terminated.
 The read and refresh terraform command will require a cluster and make take some time to validate mount.
 If cluster_id is not specified, it will create the smallest possible cluster called `terraform-mount` for shortest possible amount of time.

 ## Example Usage